SuperElastix/SimpleElastix/README.md

 ### Object Oriented Interface

 While the procedural interface may be useful in rapid prototyping, it trades off code simplicity for flexibility.
-In the above example, the final deformation field cannot be retrived and applied to another image since portable language wrapping dictates only one return object per function call (in this case the image).
+In the example above, the final deformation field cannot be retrived and applied to another image.
 This is a problem if you want to subsequently warp segmentations as we did in the first example.
 Further, image quality is reduced from resampling resulting image twice.
 To this end, SimpleElastix also comes with a powerful object oriented interface suitable for more advanced use cases and scripting purposes.
 In the next example, we perform true groupwise registration as described in [Metz et al 2012](http://#).

 ```python
 import SimpleITK as sitk